learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 </head>
 ```

-`Link` is a self closing tag that will create a relative path with the `href`
+`Link` is a self-closing tag that will create a relative path with the `href`
 attribute.
 A relative path means the browser knows that the `main.css` file is
 in the same place as `index.html`.
 The `head` is a hidden part of the page that
 tells the browser where to find any other files it needs to display the page